beauty

 Adults should also continue to use their hydrating and regenerative skin care products on the skin that is not affected by the breakout.

-3 steps to fight pimples and balckheads
+3 steps to support oily and combination skin

 Liezel Barnard, Weleda Naturopath & Trainer